Case Study: IMX-IR at Bedford Hospital NHS Trust

 The ReStart Solution

-The Viper360 Interoperability platform was selected following a tender process.
+The IMX-IR Interoperability Record (formerly VPR) was selected following a tender process.
 It is a highly scalable solution which Bedford has requested be rolled out in several stages.
-Prompt access to new functionality is assured through a phased delivery approach with training taking place at each stage of the services expansion.
-Viper360 provides clinicians and administrative teams with access to real-time patient information.
+Prompt access to new functionality was assured through a phased delivery approach with training taking place at each stage of the services expansion.
+IMX-IR provides clinicians and administrative teams with access to real-time patient information.
 Single-Sign-On functionality eliminates the need for clinicians to log into and interrogate multiple systems to obtain an accurate and up-to-date view of their patients.

-Viper360’s first phase roll-out at Bedford was to its clinical administrative team to give them access to Viper360 to view patient Radiology and Pathology reports and clinical documents through a user-friendly interface.
-The next phase of the project planned for delivery in November includes Single Sign on Functionality, interoperability with PACS and Extramed systems, and visibility of Cancer data and Cardiology reports.
+IMX-IR’s first phase roll-out at Bedford was to its clinical administrative team to give them access to view patient Radiology and Pathology reports and clinical documents through a user-friendly interface.
+The next phase of the project planned for delivery included Single Sign on Functionality, interoperability with PACS and Extramed systems, and visibility of Cancer data and Cardiology reports.

 The Next Steps

-In September 2017 Bedford Hospital NHS Trust confirmed the successful first phase deployment of the Viper360 Interoperability Platform.
-Viper360 is now in active use by clinicians and administrative staff.
+In September 2017 Bedford Hospital NHS Trust confirmed the successful first phase deployment of the IMX-IR Interoperability Record.
+IMX-IR is now in active use by clinicians and administrative staff.
 By the end of November 2017, 5 months after initial go live, it is anticipated over 100 users will be logging in and accessing multiple systems via the Single Sign-On viewing platform on a regular basis.

-Mike Symers, Managing Director at ReStart said, “ReStart has developed Viper360 in response to NHS Trust requirements.
+Mike Symers, Managing Director at ReStart said, “ReStart has developed IMX-IR in response to NHS Trust requirements.
 It is an Interoperability Platform that can be deployed quickly.
-Viper360 is also scalable allowing further functionality to be built in as time, budgets and organisational capacity permit.
+IMX-IR is also scalable allowing further functionality to be built in as time, budgets and organisational capacity permit.
 And, very importantly, it is priced to enable even the most cash-strapped Trust to achieve their aspirations for organisational digital transformation.”